stanford-cs248/shading/README.md

 You should also change the build mode to `Release` from `Debug` occasionally by clicking the Solution Configurations drop down menu on the top menu bar, which will make your program run faster.
 Note that you will have to set `Command Arguments` again if you change the build mode.
 Note that your application must run properly in both debug and release build.

-**Note**: to avoid the linking error when building x64 (e.g. LNK4272: library machine type 'x86' conflicts with target machine type 'x64', LNK1104: cannot open file freetype.lib.), please make the following changes to your draw-svg project properties (right click `drawsvg` project in the Solution Explorer sidebar to open Properties).
+**Note**: to avoid the linking error when building x64 (e.g. LNK4272: library machine type 'x86' conflicts with target machine type 'x64', LNK1104: cannot open file freetype.lib.), please make the following changes to your shading project properties (right click `render` project in the Solution Explorer sidebar to open Properties).
 ```
 Properties -> Linker -> Input -> edit -> change freetype.lib to freetype_win64.lib
 ```